aluy-ab/JSstudy/README.md

 Veeery basic (re)studies

-I'll be using this every time I feel the need to study or review JS in my lifetime
+I'll be using this every time I feel the need to study or review JavaScript in my lifetime